 Ratings reflect how highly our taster regards each wine relative to other wines.

 We also conduct both blind and non-blind tastings of barrel samples—that is, wines that are not yet finished and bottled—from certain wine regions, including Bordeaux, California Cabernet and Vintage Port.

 Each wine is rated using a range of scores, and we clearly identify that these ratings and reviews apply to barrel samples.
 The filtering, fining and blending that may occur from barrel to bottle can alter the finished wines, and we feel these broader score ranges are a more reliable indicator of the wine's future potential.

-As of March 2008, to give the tasters more flexibility and describe the wines more accurately, we are changing the score ranges we use for unfinished wines to rolling four-point spreads.
+As of March 2008, to give the tasters more flexibility and describe the wines more accurately, we changed the score ranges we use for unfinished wines to rolling four-point spreads.
 For example, one wine may be scored 85-88, another 87-90, another 89-92.
-We believe this will better reflect the subtle differences between wines, and give our readers better information for their buying decisions.
+We believe this better reflects the subtle differences between wines and gives our readers better information for their buying decisions.

 Occasionally we report on vertical or horizontal tastings that are not blind, organized by wineries or wine collectors.